LukeSmithxyz/based.cooking/src/no-knead-pizza-dough.md

 - 5g olive oil
 - 140g luke warm water

 ## Directions

-1. Mix dry ingrediens in a bowl
+1. Mix dry ingredients in a bowl.
 2. Mix in olive oil and water.
 No need for hands or kneading!
 3. Cover bowl air tight, and let it sit in room temperature for at least 7 hours, and up to 24 hours.
 It should have dramatically increased in size.
 4. The dough can be kept in the refrigerator for some days, so feel free to double/triple the ingedients for more pizzas for the same amount of work and time.